Research: Alex works on the evolutionary genetics of a variety

 Liz is interested in speciation, adaptation, and hybridization in aquatic systems, primarily in fish.
-She is working initially on sucker hybridization in the Colorado river basin in the mountain west.
-She is also currently developing her Bayesian modeling skills and collaborating with Tom Parchman on a constructing a large linkage map for lodgepole pines.
+For her Ph.D. she is working on sucker hybridization in the Colorado river basin in the mountain west.
+She is further developing her Bayesian modeling and computational skills.

 Former lab members

-Zach is broadly interested in hybridization, both as an
+broadly interested in hybridization, both as an opportunity to

-opportunity to dissect components of reproductive isolation and for
+dissect components of reproductive isolation and for its creative

-its creative role in homoploid hybrid speciation.
-His current
+role in homoploid hybrid speciation.
+His current empirical research

 in Lycaeides butterflies.
 He also develops analytical

-Lauren is interested in speciation, hybridization, and phylogeography.
+Lauren was a research scientist in the lab for a year.
+She is interested in speciation, hybridization, and phylogeography.
 She is investigating the contribution of morphological characters to reproductive isolation in Lycaeides butterflies.
 As part of this research, she is working to identify genetic and developmental constraints on the evolution of wing patterns.
 Lauren also studies the phylogeographic history of aquatic taxa endemic to aquifers in central Texas.
 The primary aim of this research is to understand how the history of population divergence and patterns of gene flow vary among taxa with different life histories.
-This work will inform management decisions for the endangered and threatened populations of these taxa.
+This work informs management decisions for the endangered and threatened populations of these taxa.
 Furthermore, in collaboration with other scientists and teachers, she has developed lessons for the secondary science classroom based on her research.